 But it was the book exchange which captured my interest.

-Everything has been recycled – from the shelves, which were a CD rack, to the suitcase trolley which now holds crisps and confectionery, to the counter – which Garry made from a door.
+Everything was recycled – from the shelves, which were a CD rack, to the suitcase trolley which held crisps and confectionery, to the counter – which Garry made from a door.

 And the community pitched in, helping to start a small business in a village that has managed to retain it’s charm.

-And if you are looking for information about Chichester Harbour or what to do in and around Emsworth this is a good place to start.
-Carriages serves as an unofficial Information Office for Emsworth and the Chichester Harbour Conservancy.
+And if you are a visitor looking for information about Chichester Harbour or what to do in and around Emsworth this is a good place to start.